LukeShortCloud/rootpages/src/programming/python.rst

 Functions from Python 3 backported for compatibility with both Python 2 and 3.

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "input()", "Capture standard input from an end-user.", "" "map(<FUNCTION>, <LIST>)", "Execute a function on all items in a list.", "" "reduce(<FUNCTION>, <LIST>)", "Execute a function on all items in a list and retun the cumulative sum.", "" "SimpleHTTPServer()", "Create a simple HTTP server.", ""
+   "input()", "Capture standard input from an end-user."
+   "map(<FUNCTION>, <LIST>)", "Execute a function on all items in a list."
+   "reduce(<FUNCTION>, <LIST>)", "Execute a function on all items in a list and retun the cumulative sum."
+   "SimpleHTTPServer()", "Create a simple HTTP server."

 [20]